-Governmental and professional organizations have become increasingly aggressive in attempting to minimize the risk of exposure by medical personnel to bloodborne pathogens.
-It is believed that our technology provides a convenient and cost effective way to collect and dispose of this highly contaminated material.
+Governmental and professional organizations have become increasingly aggressive in attempting to minimize the risk of exposure by medical personnel, to bloodborne pathogens It is believed that our technology provides a convenient and cost effective way to collect and dispose of this highly contaminated material.

-Distributors will either have installation and service expertise, or we will contract those functions to an independent service/maintenance company.
-We have been in contact with both distributors and service companies regarding these installation requirements.
+Distributors will either have installation and service capability, or we will contract those functions out to an independent service/maintenance company.
+We have been in contact with both distributors, and service companies regarding these installation requirements.
 The Company will establish extensive training and standards for the service and installation of the FMS to ensure consistency and dependability in the field.
 Users of the system will require a minimal amount of training to operate the FMS.
 The instructions for use and the installation guide will be included with every system along with a quick start guide and a trouble shooting manual.

 We will structure our pricing and relationships with distributors and/or service companies to ensure that these entities receive at least a typical industry level compensation for their activities.
 The cost and price estimates currently in place with the Company conservatively allow for reasonable profit margins for all entities in the FMS and the cleaning fluid supply chain.
-Although the customer may arrange their own installation of the FMS unit we have contracted with Bellimed to be a preferred installation company and we are in the early stages of training their personnel.
+While we have had discussions with related companies, there are no installation or service companies contracted or trained to install our fluid management system at this time.